At the start of every meal or as a finishing touch, a few crisp, fresh greens always bring a touch of delight to your meal menus.

 Native to the mounts of Kurdistan, lettuce is among the top ten vegetables eaten in Europe.
 There are literally hundreds of varieties.

-Batavia, romaine or oakleaf are the most famous varieties.
+Batavia, romaine and oakleaf are the most famous varieties.

 Fiber-rich with lots of vitamin C, mineral and trace elements, lettuce is also a very low-calorie food.